Academic Company Events NI Developer Zone Support Solutions Products & Services Contact NI MyNI

-Solution: The pinout diagram for your DAQ card describes what pins should be used for what operations.
+The pinout diagram for your DAQ product describes which pins should be used for what functionality.
 Below is a listing of the standard terminology used and a brief description of how it can be used.
-This is by no means an exhaustive collaboration of all terms.
+This is not intended exhaustive collaboration of all terms.
 This document should provide a brief introduction to the terminology.
-For more information, see the related links below or consult your manual.
+For more information, see the related links below or consult your product manual.

 Note: "#" refers to an integer value typically starting at 0.